-Israel flattens tower in the heard of Gaza City amid deadly bombardment
+Israel flattens tower in the heart of Gaza City amid deadly bombardment

 Israel flattens Palestine Tower amid deadly Gaza bombardment

-Al Jazeera’s team was reporting live when the Palestine Tower right behind them was struck by Israeli forces.
+Al Jazeera’s team was reporting live when the Palestine Tower right behind them was struck by an Israeli air strike.

 Israeli air raids on the besieged Gaza Strip have flattened a tower in the heart of Gaza City as large-scale fighting between Palestinian fighters and the Israeli military claimed the lives of hundreds of people.

-The attack on Palestine Tower on Saturday came hours after Hamas, the group running the besieged Gaza Strip, launched a multipronged attack by firing thousands of rockets and sending fighters inside Israel.
+The attack on Palestine Tower on Saturday came hours after Hamas, the group running the besieged Gaza Strip, launched a multi-pronged attack by firing thousands of rockets and sending fighters inside Israel.

 Keep readinglist of 3 items